Minimizing Reachability Times on Temporal Graphs via Shifting Labels: Abstract

 \section{Abstract}

-We study how we can accelerate the spreading of information in temporal graphs via delaying operations; a problem that captures real-world applications varying from information flows to distribution schedules.
+We study how we can accelerate the spreading of information in temporal graphs via shifting operations; a problem that captures real-world applications varying from information flows to distribution schedules.
 In a temporal graph there is a set of fixed vertices and the available connections between them change over time in a predefined manner.
-We observe that, in some cases, the delay of some connections can in fact decrease the time required to reach from some vertex (source) to another vertex (target).
-We study how we can minimize the maximum time a set of source vertices needs to reach every other vertex of the graph when we are allowed to delay some of the connections of the graph.
-For one source, we prove that the problem is \Wtwo-hard, and thus \NP-hard, when parameterized by the number of allowed delays.
-On the other hand, we derive a polynomial-time algorithm for one source and unbounded number of delays.
-This is the best we can hope for; we show that the problem becomes \NP-hard when there are two sources and the number of delays is not bounded.
-We complement our negative result by providing an \FPT algorithm parameterized by the treewidth of the graph plus the lifetime of the optimal solution.
-Finally, we provide polynomial-time algorithms for several classes of graphs.
+We observe that, in some cases, shifting some connections, i.e., advancing or delaying them, can decrease the travel time from some vertex (source) to another vertex.
+We study how we can minimize the maximum time a set of sources needs to reach every vertex, when we are allowed to shift some of the connections.
+If we restrict the allowed number of changes, we prove that, already for a single source, the problem is \NP-hard, and \Wtwo-hard when parameterized by the number of changes.
+Then we focus on unconstrained number of changes.
+We derive a polynomial-time algorithm when there is a single source.
+When there are two sources, we show that the problem becomes \NP-hard; on the other hand, we design an \FPT algorithm parameterized by the treewidth of the graph plus the lifetime of the optimal solution, that works for any number of sources.
+Finally, we provide polynomial-time algorithms for several graph classes.